 See our specialists at any Welling Clinic in India or order online instantly from the link above.

-[kkratings] Treatment of brain cancer has to be multi-way therapy.
-Its not either Homeopathy or conventional treatment.
-The best long-term results are achieved by combination therapy depending on age, stage of brain cancer and general health condition of patient.
-Conventional treatments like chemotherapy or radiation therapy helps in faster removal of cancer, Homeopathy can help in
+Treatment of brain cancer has to be multi-way therapy.
+It’s not either Homeopathy or conventional treatment.
+The best long-term results are achieved by combination therapy depending on age, stage of brain cancer and general health condition of the patient.
+Conventional treatments like chemotherapy or radiation therapy may help in the faster removal of cancer.

 - 1 Welling Homeopathic Treatment for Brain Cancer